smarsGroup/geoepic-docs/docs/installation.md

         pip install .
         ```

-4. **Contributing to GeoEPIC**
+4. **Contributing to GeoEPIC** <br>
-.

     **Creating Issues**
     If you find any bugs, have any suggestions or feature requests, please create an issue on GitHub.

     **Pull Requests**
     If you want to contribute to the code base, please create a new branch and send a pull request.
     Also, contact us for any kind of collaboration.

 Now, the GeoEPIC toolkit is sucessfully installed on the **epic_env** conda environment.
 All the commands and python API can be accessed via that conda environment.
 Happy coding!